literatesnow/crank/README.md

 ## Source

-The source code was released on 2008-01-28.
+The source code was released on 28th January 2008.

 ### Windows